andre-gomes-oliveira/boilerplate-java-haxagonal-service/hexagonal_architect_article.md

 ...
 ```

-And for the application module `movies-app`, we’ll need to importe Domain and all other modules like below:
+And for the application module `origin-app`, we’ll need to importe Domain and all other modules like below:

 ```xml
 ...